yCassie/QN-MHP-Python/README.md

 ## 4. Main user workflow
 ### Step 1 - Define tasks
-The task-definition GUI in `gui_general.py` provides up to five tasks.
+The task-definition GUI in `gui_general.py` provides up to five tasks (current version supports up to 2 tasks running at the same time).
 For each task you select:
 - the task number in row 1,
 - the BE name in odd-numbered columns,
 - the execution order in even-numbered columns.